Frequently Asked Questions (FAQ)

 Where can I get Congress.gov training?

 The Law Library of Congress offers webinar and in-person orientation overviews of Congress.gov.
 The focus of the orientation is searching legislation and the Congressional member information attached to the legislation, and also to highlight new Congress.gov features.
-To register, sign up in person in the Law Library Reading Room (LM201), call 202-707-9801, or complete the Seminar Form.
+To register, use the Eventbrite link(s) available at the Law Library of Congress Webinars and In-Person Orientations page.
+For any additional questions, please use the Law Library’s Ask a Librarian service or call the Law Library Reading Room at 202-707-5080.

 Where can I learn about The Legislative Process?